allycatty/dcdrop/readme.md

 Dreamcast must be connected to host computer with broadband adapter or modem

-* Launch droppy.py script
+* chmod +x *.py in dropdc and launch droppy.py script. python droppy.py
-* Using Dreamcast browser disc, navigate to IP address of hosting computer
+* Using Dreamcast browser, navigate to the IP address of host i.e. http://192.168.0.2:8000
-* Upload the VMU save
+* Upload the VMU save, a file starting with tmp will be created.
-* A file starting with tmp will be created, use decode.py to convert that into a VMI/VMS file that will go in the saves dir.
+* Use decode.py to convert that tmp file into a .VMI/.VMS files that will automatically go in the saves dir.
 * Launch dload.py to get saves back on dreamcast VMU, or others that you downloaded.
+Just put the .VMI & .VMS in saves.
-Note you'll have to quit droppy.py.
+  * You'll have to quit out of droppy.py before launching dload.py.
+  * Make sure you're selecting the .VMI file and not the .VMS file when downloading.

 Notes